-Subfields that allow you to prompt for the possible values are indicated by a blue background.
+Subfields that allow you to prompt for the possible values are indicated by color according to the user settings.

 To get the prompt window with a list of values that you can select, double-click on a subfield that is enabled for prompting or enter Ctrl + P. Note that for codewords the list of values might also depend on the message type.